 Tasted twice - last time in December 2012.
 Consistent notes.
-This wine had splendid and very intense nose of truffles and black cherries, fine acidity and tannins, finished well with a meaty and smooth aftertaste.
-Long lived wine.
-Fine effort here for the vintage.
+This wine had a splendid and very intense nose of truffles and black cherries, fine acidity and tannins, finished well with a meaty and smooth aftertaste.
+Long-lived wine.
+A fine effort here for the vintage.

 1990 BOURGNEUF VAYRON 92+p

 Tasted in March 2012 from magnum.
 Similar to 1989 with more concentration and length.
 Splendid wine indeed.

 Tasted in March 2012.
 It showed elegance, truffles, traditional style, well-balanced, fine length and smooth caressing aftertaste.
 A tasty and impressive wine.

 Tasted three times - last time in March 2012.
 Consistent notes.
 Low yield - only 32 hl/ha.
 A perfect example of mature Pomerol wine.
 Truffles, perfect maturity, incredibly elegant, sophisticated and with a lot of finesse.
 A beautifully balanced wine, which can keep for 10 more years.
 Awesome treat.
 In March 2012, during vertical of 15 vintages of Bourgneuf, the first bottle tasted considerably older than previous ones, but the second bottle was like I remembered it.
 These two bottles tasted in March 2012 didn't come from Bourgneuf cellar - they were bought from other sources.
 Rating is based on the best bottle.